 Our lovely friends Jo and Dan got married two weeks ago just outside Chester at the beautiful Rowton Hall Hotel.
-Having never been to Chester before it seemed like a genius idea to spend the weekend before the Monday wedding exploring that part of the world – let’s be honest I love any excuse to have a mini break with the family!
+Having never been before it seemed like a genius idea to spend the weekend before the Monday wedding exploring Chester.
+Let’s be honest I love any excuse to have a mini break with the family!

-Explore the shops (and head on out to Cheshire Oaks too!) – I always have to have a little wander in and out of shops in a new city – even if I don’t buy anything and Chester won’t disappoint.
-It’s lovely walking in and out of shops that are in the most stunning ancient buildings.
+Explore the shops (and head on out to Cheshire Oaks too!) – I always have to have a little wander in and out of shops in a new city – even if I don’t buy anything and Chester didn’t disappoint.
+A lot of the shops are in the most stunning ancient buildings.

 I’m linking up with Bonnie et al for Travel Tuesday, so if you have time make sure you read all the other brilliant travel posts too.